Kettering Health patients face disrupted treatment, continued lack of access to MyChart

 Stress is mounting for patients as they continue to wait for answers in the aftermath of a cyberattack at Kettering Health that led to a system-wide technology outage.

-Patients are telling the Dayton Daily News that they are dealing with canceled appointments for ongoing treatments, and they are unable to get those appointments rescheduled.
+Patients on Friday morning were telling the Dayton Daily News they are dealing with canceled appointments for ongoing treatments, and they are unable to get those appointments rescheduled.

-They are also unable to access their test results through their online patient portal, causing anxiety among those who are waiting to find out developments in serious health conditions.
+On Friday, they also were unable to access their test results through their online patient portal, causing anxiety among those who are waiting to find out developments in serious health conditions.

 Kim Medlin of Lebanon had his chemotherapy treatment canceled.